-The Electoral Act allows the NT Electoral Commission (NTEC) to undertake fee-for-service elections on behalf of organisations.
+The Electoral Act 2004 allows the Northern Territory Electoral Commission to undertake fee-for-service elections on behalf of organisations.

-For the NTEC to conduct an election, the following minimum provisions must be in place:
+For the commission to conduct an election, the following minimum provisions must be in place:

-- The ballot must be secret (i.e. not a show of hands).
+- The ballot must be secret (that is, not a show of hands).

-- Elections will be conducted in their entirety by the NTEC.
+- Elections will be conducted in their entirety by the commission.